amazon-ion/ion-schema/docs/spec.md

 A list of acceptable, non-annotated values;  any values not present in the list are invalid.
-Whether a particular value matches a specified valid_value is governed by the equivalence rules defined by the Ion data model (e.g., `1.230` is not valid for `valid_values: [1.23]`, as it has a different precision).
+Whether a particular value matches a specified valid_value is governed by the equivalence rules defined by the Ion data model.

+For example, `1.230` is not valid for `valid_values: [1.23]`, as it has a different precision.
+While these may be mathematically equal values, they are not _equivalent data_.
+In particular, note that `nan` is valid for `valid_values: [nan]`.
+In the Ion data model all valid Ion encodings of `nan` are _equivalent data_.

 For numeric and timestamp types, valid_values may optionally be defined as a range.
 When a timestamp range is specified, neither end of the range may have an unknown local offset.